awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-s3datasourceconfiguration.md

 # AWS::Kendra::DataSource S3DataSourceConfiguration<a name="aws-properties-kendra-datasource-s3datasourceconfiguration"></a>

-Provides configuration information for a data source to index documents in an Amazon S3 bucket\.
+Provides the configuration information to connect to an Amazon S3 bucket\.

 ## Syntax<a name="aws-properties-kendra-datasource-s3datasourceconfiguration-syntax"></a>